 While IVs are important, and should be strongly considered if trying to be a competitive Pokemon Go player, base stats are arguably more important.
 Each species of Pokemon have different base stats which are made up of the aforementioned attack, defense and stamina.

 Every single species of Pokemon have exactly the same base stats.
 If we take Pikachu for example, it has base of stats of 112 attack, 96 defense and 111 stamina.
 A perfect IV Pikachu would increase each of these by 15.

 As we can see by this example, the bulk of Pikachu's battling ability is determined by its base stats.
 IVs become more important when comparing high level Pokemon and those of the same specie.

 A Pokemon's combat power (CP) is an aggregated statistic that gives a rough idea as to how powerful they are.
 It is based on IV scores and that Pokemon's current level.

 Generally, a Pokemon with a higher CP will perform better in battle than a Pokemon with a lower CP.
 There are other factors such as types, moveset and weather bonuses that alter this paradigm.
 Nonetheless, CP is a good way of determining a Pokemon's strength at a base level.

 This does mean that a Pokemon with a high CP can have terrible IVs and vice-versa.
 Consequently, while high CP Pokemon don't need to be levelled up as much (they are closer to their potential) they can be weak.

 Conversely, a Pokemon with a low CP can have perfect IV values.
-As a result it is important to check a Pokemon's IV using the appraisal feature or with an IV calculator if going into more detail.
+As a result it is important to check a Pokemon's IV using the new appraisal feature Niantic introduced or with an IV calculator if going into more detail.